SoK: Differential Privacies: Differential Privacy

-The first DP mechanism was proposed in 1965~\cite{warner1965randomized}, and data privacy definitions that are a property of a mechanism and not of the output dataset were proposed as early as 2003~\cite{evfimievski2003limiting}.
-However, DP and the related notion of \emph{$\eps$-indistinguishability}\footnote{This notion originates from the cryptographic notion of indistinguishability~\cite{goldwasser1984probabilistic}.
-A similar notion, \emph{$(1,\eps)$-privacy}, is defined in~\cite{chaudhuri2006random}, where $(1+\eps)$ used in place of $e^{\eps}$.} were first formally defined in 2006~\cite{dwork2006differential,dwork2006calibrating,dppatent}.
+The first DP mechanism, randomized response, was proposed in 1965~\cite{warner1965randomized}, and data privacy definitions that are a property of a mechanism and not of the output dataset were already proposed in as early as 2003~\cite{evfimievski2003limiting}.
+However, DP and the related notion of \emph{$\eps$-indistinguishability} were first formally defined in 2006~\cite{dwork2006differential,dwork2006calibrating,dwork2005differential}.